 In a flipped classroom students engage with lectures or other materials outside of class to prepare for an active learning experience in the classroom.

-This is not a new idea, but the current usage of the term “flipped” is generally associated with students engaging with materials online followed by in-class activities that involve peer learning or small-group work that engages students in discussion or problem solving.
-There are many other activities that can be part of a flipped class such as debates, clicker questions, Q and A, demonstrations, simulations, peer tutoring and feedback, and role playing.
+This is not a new idea, but the current usage of the term “flipped” is generally associated with students engaging with materials online followed by in-class activities that involve peer learning or small-group work.
+There are many activities that can be part of a flipped class such as discussions, debates, clicker questions, Q and A, demonstrations, simulations, peer tutoring and feedback, and role playing.
 An instructor may choose to flip just a few classes a term, where the concepts lend themselves to active learning experiences, or to flip all classes.
 As in all class planning, the objectives of the class must be determined before the activities are planned.
-See CTE Teaching Tips, “Writing learning outcomes”.
+See CTE Teaching Tips, “Writing Intended Learning Outcomes.”

 - In a lecture, the attention of most students starts to decrease after ten or fifteen minutes, so flipping the class can help keep students focused and learning for the whole period.

 - Flipping the classroom means that students have time to process and reflect on concepts and increase their knowledge base before coming to class to apply their learning.

 - Instructors can get a sense of where students are having difficulty with the course material or have questions or misconceptions about concepts (possibly through an online assessment or discussion forum) before they come to class.
 Instructors can then adjust what will be done in class depending on this feedback.
 This is often called “just-in-time teaching” (JITT).